deepakjois/website/source/code.markdown

 [Dhun] is a minimalist, commandline music player for OS X. I wrote this while reading some chapters of the brilliant book [OS X Internals][osxinternals].
-Dhun uses a C interface to OS X libraries to handle audio playback and Spotlight querying on OS X. The rest of the code is written in Ruby.
+Dhun uses a C interface to OS X libraries to handle audio playback and Spotlight querying on OS X. The rest of the code is written in Ruby. _This project is currently unmaintained_.

 [Dhun]: http://github.com/deepakjois/dhun
 [osxinternals]: http://www.amazon.com/Mac-OS-Internals-Systems-Approach/dp/0321278542